-- 1. Assign the Matrix (8 \ 8) option to one of your 8 x 8 resources (as described on the previous page). - 2.
+- 1. Assign the Matrix (8 8) option to one of your 8 x 8 resources (as described on the previous page). - 2.
 From the 'Core Browser', double-click on the matrix to open its 'Parameter Box', and tick the Downmix matrix option:

-Once the configuration is uploaded to the system, you will be able to control the surround downmix from the console GUI's Downmix display.
+Once the configuration is uploaded to the system, you will be able to control the surround downmix from mxGUI's Downmix display.

-To access the inputs and outputs of a matrix, the signals must be added to the Signal List configuration (gui\config.tcl) using the 'Signal List Editor'.
+To access the inputs and outputs of a matrix, the signals must be added to the Signal List configuration (gui_config.tcl) using the 'Signal List Editor'.